Save Money on Custom Paint by Numbers: Compare Top Services

 Quick answer

 If you want a zero-hassle, gift-ready kit, choose a paint by numbers creator (you upload a photo or prompt an idea, they ship a full kit).
 If you want free or low-cost files to DIY, choose a paint by numbers generator (software that outputs a pattern and color map).
 A paint by numbers maker sits in between—often a store or tool that can generate a pattern and sometimes sell you a matching kit.
 Most people who plan to display the finished art prefer creators; hobbyists who enjoy tinkering or already have paints often love generators.
+New to paint by numbers?
+Our comprehensive guide for adults covers everything you need to know to get started.

 Definitions: creator vs. generator vs. maker